jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 Appendix B.0.2.
 The Makahiki Server
 ===============================================================================
-The Makahiki server must be started manually.

-This guide assumes you are currently in the directory /vagrant/makahiki on your virtual machine.
+This guide assumes you are in the directory /vagrant/makahiki on the virtual machine.

-The servers provided by manage.py are runserver and gunicorn.
 The manage.py web server is better for development, while gunicorn is better for production use.
 It is important to bind the server to IP 0.0.0.0 (accepts incoming connections on any IP address) and port 8000 in order to work with the port forwarding settings in the Vagrantfile.

 To start the server with manage.py:
 -------------------------------------------------------------------------------